With remote working now becoming commonplace, line managers must be competent at tackling poor performance from afar.

 If the manager finds that they have vastly different opinions about the work concerns to their employee, HR should remind them that it’s helpful to take the conversation back to work objectives and potential barriers to performance.
 Never let the conversation become personal – keep it focussed on the problem and potential solutions.

-HR should recommend that managers should use the initial performance conversation with their employee to agree a follow-up plan to check in on the concern that was raised.
-It is important that communication following the first call is consistent, to ensure there are no misunderstandings on either side.
+HR should recommend that managers should use the initial performance conversation with their employee to agree a follow-up plan of performance check-ins.
+It’s important that communication following the first call is consistent, to ensure there are no misunderstandings on either side.

 It might be prudent to follow up the call with an email to the employee, reinforcing what’s been discussed, and asking for the employee to reply with their agreement.
 Taking this step will depend on how formal the manager wants to make the performance process at this early stage.
 Either way, managers should keep a record of all performance conversations, noting them down to allow for full visibility on progress and whether agreed goals are being met.